ryuheechul/do-tht-echo/RATIONALES.md

 ## Logging

-Instead of writing my own logging logic, I chose Express's official automatic logging middleware, [morgan](https://expressjs.com/en/resources/middleware/morgan.html) so we don't have to add a logging line in every endpoint
+Instead of writing my own logging logic, I chose Express's official automatic logging middleware, [morgan](https://expressjs.com/en/resources/middleware/morgan.html) so we don't have to add a logging line in every endpoint.

 ## Authentication
 I chose [Basic Auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme) because It's simple to understand and implement.
 As it's stated it's not secure but should be good for demonstration purposes.